kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 #### Admission Controller

-* LimitRanger
+* LimitRange

-  LimitRanger today supports objects of type `Container`, `Pod` and `PersistentVolumeClaim`.
+  LimitRange today supports objects of type `Container`, `Pod` and `PersistentVolumeClaim`.
 It allows following constraints:

     * min (this option is to specify min usage constraint on the resource)
     * max (this option is to specify max usage constraints on the resource)
     * defaultRequest (this option is to specify default resource request for the named resource)
     * default (this option is to specify default limit for the named resource)
     * maxLimitRequestRatio (represents the max burst value of the named resource)

   default and defaultRequest are not supported by LimitRanger of type `Pod`.
 To incorporate Pod level resource specifications, LimitRanger of type `Pod` logic will be extended with following changes:
-  1. Validation at Pod Admission will derive pod resources from `resources` stanza at pod level if it is set.
+  1. Validation at Pod Admission will use pod resources from `resources` stanza at pod level if it is set.
   2. Extend `Pod` type LimitRanger to support `defaultRequest` and `default` to allow setting Pod level defaults.

+  Note: If there is an existing LimitRange of type Container in a namespace and a user creates a pod with pod-level resources only (without specifying container-level resources), Kubernetes will apply default container-level values based on the Container LimitRange.
+To avoid having the Container LimitRange applied to their workloads, the user should create pods in a different namespace where no Container LimitRange is set.

 * ResourceQuota

-  Quota will derive the effective resource requests and limits for the pod, including the new pod-level resources.
+ The ResourceQuota admission plugin will prioritize using pod-level resources if they are specified.
+If not, it will rely on container-level resources to determine the effective resource requests and limits for the pod.

+The ResourceQuota Controller obtains the PodSpec directly from the Kubernetes API Server to monitor and track resource usage within a namespace.
+Therefore, if pod-level resources are specified, the ResourceQuota will use these pod-level resources from the PodSpec for both tracking and monitoring purposes.

 #### Eviction Manager